Ben Affleck’s Rehab Confession Hints That Jennifer Garner Divorce Is Still On?

 — EntertainmentTonight (@etnow) March 15, 2017

-In 2001, Ben entered a thirty day rehabilitation program after his hard-partying ways had caught up to him.
+In 2001, Ben entered a thirty-day rehabilitation program after his hard-partying ways had caught up to him.

 “Ben is a self-aware and smart man who has decided that a fuller life awaits him without alcohol,” his PR rep said at the time.
 “He is committed to traveling to a healthier road with the support of his family friends and fans.”